OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 1. Sideload `manifest-localhost.xml` in Outlook on Windows, or Outlook on the web by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://docs.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).
 1. [Try out the sample!](#try-it-out)

-## Key parts of this sample

-### Configure event-based activation and AppendOnSend in the manifest
+## Configure event-based activation and AppendOnSend in the manifest

 The manifest configures a runtime that is loaded specifically to handle event-based activation.
 The following `<Runtime>` element specifies an HTML page resource ID that loads the runtime in Outlook on the web.
 The `<Override>` element specifies the JavaScript file to load the runtime for Outlook on Windows because Outlook on Windows doesn't use the HTML page to load the runtime.